Azure/Spark-Operationalization-On-Azure/README.md

 1. Provision a DSVM
 2. Choose or create a storage account in which to store web service information.
 2. Install SSH software to access the DSVM.
-3. Install the Azure CLI version 2.0 on the DSVM.
+3. For RRS only: Install the Azure CLI version 2.0 on the DSVM.
-3. Provision Azure Container Registry (ACR) to host your web service's container Azure Container Service cluster to host your remote web service.
+3. For RRS only: Provision Azure Container Registry (ACR) to host your web service's container Azure Container Service cluster to host your remote web service.
-4. For the real-time scenario, provision an Azure Container Service instance.
+4. For RRS only: Provision an Azure Container Service instance.
-4. For the batch scenario, provision an HDInsight Spark 2.0 cluster or use an existing one.
+4. For batch only: Provision an HDInsight Spark 2.0 cluster or use an existing one.

 ### Provision DSVM